Wish2code/AI-Powered-Book-Summarizer/README.md

 For issues, questions, or feature requests:
 1. Check the troubleshooting section
-2. Review API documentation at `/docs`
-3. Open an issue on GitHub
+2. Open an issue on GitHub

 ---